creativecreatorormaybenot/clock/README.md

 ## TODO

-* Adjust draw order of hands to match up with the shadow elevations.

-  + Color the hands slightly differently.

 * Add ball that bounces about scene, e.g.off the second hand.
 Maybe only show it sometimes or make it slow and show other balls for special events.

   + This should ideally be relaxing -> not fast.